MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 When a PSTN endpoint is involved, Location-Based Routing analyzes whether one or both users are enabled for Location-Based Routing and determines whether the call should be transferred or forwarded depending on the location of both endpoints.

 Call transfer requires the initiating user to pick up the call while call forwarding doesn't require the initial call to be answered.
-This means that calls can be forwarded even if User1 isn't at a location to receive inbound calls (see the table in the [Teams user receives an inbound call from the PSTN](#teams-user-receives-an-inbound-call-from-the-pstn) section) and calls can't be transferred if User1 is unable to receive the inbound call.
+Calls can be forwarded even if User1 isn't at a location to receive inbound calls (see the table in the [Teams user receives an inbound call from the PSTN](#teams-user-receives-an-inbound-call-from-the-pstn) section) and calls can't be transferred if User1 is unable to receive the inbound call.

 #### User not enabled for Location-Based Routing

 A user who isn't enabled for Location-Based Routing can transfer or forward PSTN calls to other users who aren't enabled for Location-Based Routing.
-The user will typically not be allowed to transfer or forward a PSTN call to a user who is enabled for Location-Based Routing because Location-Based Routing enabled users are generally only allowed to be co-located at Location-Based Routing enabled gateways for PSTN calls.
+Users who are enabled for Location-Based Routing are generally co-located at Location-Based Routing enabled gateways for PSTN calls.
+Consequently, users who are not enabled are not allowed to transfer or forward a PSTN call to a user who is enabled for Location-Based Routing.
 The exception is when a Location-Based Routing enabled user roams to a site that's not enabled for Location-Based Routing.
 In this scenario, the transferred call is allowed.

 Likewise, a user who isn't enabled for Location-Based Routing can only receive a transfer or forwarded PSTN call from another user who isn't enabled for Location-Based Routing.

 #### User enabled for Location-Based Routing

-Generally, transferring and forwarding inbound PSTN calls from a gateway that's enabled for Location-Based Routing is allowed only if the target user is enabled for Location-Based Routing and is located at the same site.
+Transferring and forwarding inbound PSTN calls from a gateway that's enabled for Location-Based Routing is allowed only if the target user is enabled for Location-Based Routing and is located at the same site.
 Otherwise, transferring and forwarding calls isn't allowed.

 The following table shows whether call forwarding and call transfers are allowed, depending on the location of the target user.
 In this table, User1, located in Site1, initiates the transfer or forward to other Teams users who are also enabled for Location-Based Routing and who are in different locations.